Updated: Jan 11

 Winter Semantic Feature Analysis by Spiffy Speech - compare/contrast winter items using semantic feature analysis charts

 Winter Themed Mini Unit by The Speech Express - address all goals included reading comprehension, context clues, inferencing, articulation

-Also be sure to check out my new Winter Bundle which includes 6 winter-themed speech-language resources and continues to grow!
+Be sure to check out my Winter Bundle which includes 7 winter-themed speech-language resources and continues to grow!

 Make sure you're following me on Instagram (@spiffyspeech) so you'll be notified of future posts like this one, speech freebies, toy/game recommendations, and giveaways!!